 According to the feng shui bagua map, the trigram that is most representative of windfalls is the Sun trigram.

-To find the location of this space, use a layout plan of the house, orientate it so that the main door is at the bottom of the plan, and lay a square consisting of 9 equally sized squares (sort of like a game of tic-tac-toe) onto it.
-The square on the top left is the area where the windfall luck resides.
+To find the location of this space, use a layout plan of the house, orientate it so that the you can identify the cardinal directions on the plan, and lay a square consisting of 9 equally sized squares (sort of like a game of tic-tac-toe) onto it.
+The square on the southeast is the area where the windfall luck resides.

 Keep this space open, fill it with activities, or place a water feature here.
 A red envelope filled with money or good luck charms here can also help attract good fortune.

 Enhancing your luck for windfalls might help you close a deal at a good price.

 There are actually a lot more feng shui practices that can be used, but I try to only mention those that be easily applied by home sellers without needing to have a lot of knowledge in feng shui.

 For example, flying stars feng shui is one of the most dynamic and potent forms of geomancy used today.
 But you wouldn’t be able to apply competently without an expert to guide you.

 And we’ve haven’t even talked about Bazi and astrology for selling property.